digitalmethodsinitiative/peoplesdashboard/README.md

 More info can be found on our [wiki](https://wiki.digitalmethods.net/Dmi/PeoplesDashboard).

-Currently only the People's Dashboard is only implemented for Facebook.
+Currently the People's Dashboard is only implemented for Facebook.

 # How to Install